qiboteam/qibolab/doc/source/main-documentation/platform.rst

 However, the important part is that each experiment supports its serialization, and it is stored as such among the platform's so-called *parameters*.

-The other main element which constitutes the :class:`qibolab.Parameters` are the common hardware configurations.
+The other main element which constitutes the :class:`.Parameters` are the common hardware configurations.
 E.g., one possible configuration is the frequency of the local oscillator used for the upconversion of a certain set of channels.